April 27, 2023

 This is why major publishers use FlatPlan’s bespoke CTAs to drive commercial goals.
 Specifically, we’re going to show you how these graphical elements in Apple News can be used to turn readers into listeners.

-As an approved provider for Apple News, we have full control over how publishers are able to present their content.
+As a preferred provider for Apple News, we have full control over how publishers are able to present their content.
 This means fully-branded pages, extensive footer designs and various in-article CTAs with high viewability as they're not subject to typical advertising restrictions.

 One such example of this is the podcast embeds we can place within articles.
 This allows publishers to deliver an omnichannel content experience on Apple News and empowers them to ensure new audiences stay within their content ecosystem.